The Holden Centre serves as a centre of excellence for professional organisations and elite athletes.

 As plans to refurbish the Olympic Pool building drew media attention in 1981, Chairman of the National Trust, Rodney Davidson, was quoted as saying the building was “of the greatest importance architecturally and historically".

-The venue hosted its final match 5 June 1998 (North Melbourne d Perth), after an NBL record of 343 games.
-This figure included Championship deciders in 1984, 1988, 1989, and 1994, as well as All star games in 1988, 1989 and 1991.
+The venue hosted its final match 5 June 1998 (North Melbourne v Perth), after an NBL record of 343 games.
+This figure included Championship deciders in 1984, 1988, 1989, and 1994, as well as all-star games in 1988, 1989 and 1991.

 Holden Centre Renovation

-The new facilities, used by Collingwood Football Club and Victorian Institute of Sport, included administration offices, theatrette, exhibition space, a world class gymnasium, 25m lap pool and hydrotherapy spa.
+The new facilities, used by Collingwood Football Club and Victorian Institute of Sport, included administration offices, theatrette, exhibition space, world class gymnasium, 25m lap pool and hydrotherapy spa.

-Fifty years after its design, the Olympic Swimming pool was Victorian Heritage listed, being the last remaining stadium structure from the 1956 Olympic Games and architecturally significant as an early example of pre-tensioned steel framed construction.
+50 years after its design, the Olympic Swimming pool was Victorian Heritage listed, being the last remaining stadium structure from the 1956 Olympic Games and architecturally significant as an early example of pre-tensioned steel framed construction.